-The standard/default invoice template shipped withinstaller displays only one line in both the and address fields on the invoice form.
+The standard/default invoice template shipped with Excel Invoice Manager installer displays only one line in both the BILL TO and SHIP TO address fields on the invoice form.

 If you prefer to use a template that supports multiple lines of address, click the following links to download it: